Battle of Skafida

-The Battle of Skafida (Битка при Скафида) was an engagement between the Second Bulgarian Empire and the Byzantine Empire which occurred in 1304 near Poros (Burgas), modern Bulgaria.
-The outcome was a Bulgarian victory.
+The Battle of Skafida (Битка при Скафида) was an engagement between the Bulgarian Empire and the Byzantine Empire which occurred in 1304 near Poros (Burgas), modern Bulgaria.
+The outcome was Bulgarian victory.

 As a result, the Bulgarian Empire overcame the crisis from the end of the 13th century, achieved internal stability and regained most of Thrace.
 For a time afterwards, Byzantium was not a serious threat to it.

 Origin of the conflict

 When Theodore Svetoslav was crowned Emperor of Bulgaria in 1300, he sought revenge for the Tatar attacks on the state in the previous 20 years.
 The traitors were punished first, including Patriarch Joachim III, who was found guilty of helping the enemies of the crown.
 Then the tsar turned to Byzantium, which had inspired the Tatar invasions and had managed to conquer many Bulgarian fortresses in Thrace.
 In 1303, his army marched southwards and regained many towns.
 In the following year the Byzantines counter-attacked and the two armies met near the Skafida river.